Perly Consulting │ Beck Eco

 OVERVIEW

 However, two unresolved barriers now define the practice's ceiling.
 First, the false-alarm crisis: operator alert fatigue remains ubiquitous (83% of alerts in mature security operations are false positives; 74% of companies struggle to achieve value within 90 days of deployment).
 A critical evaluation gap was identified in 2026: frame-level VAD benchmarks show state-of-the-art AUC-ROC >52% but translate to event-level precision <10%, revealing fundamental misalignment between published metrics and operational surveillance.
+Academic research on vision language models documents consistent failure patterns: false-positive rates of 31-96% on safe scenes, with models unable to distinguish genuine emergencies from visually similar benign situations (CPR training vs. cardiac arrest).
 Second, post-deployment governance: while technical performance improves under controlled conditions, integration failures and operator disengagement compound in the 90-day window, driving organizational adoption failure even when algorithmic capability is present.

 CURRENT LANDSCAPE